mauretto78/simple-event-store-manager/docs/EVENT_PROJECTIONS.md

 ### Extending Projector Class

 Create a Projector and extend `Projector` abstract class.

-You must implement `subcribedEvents` method to subscribe for events to handle.
-Please note that you must implement `applyNameOfEvent` method for handling subscribed events, and `rollbackNameOfEvent` method for rollback events:
+You must implement three methods:

+ * `subcribedEvents` method to subscribe for events to handle
+ * `applyNameOfEvent` method for handling subscribed events
+ * `rollbackNameOfEvent` method for rollback changes made by subscribed events

+Consider this example:

 ```php
 use SimpleEventStoreManager\Infrastructure\Projector\Projector;